 Does therapy play a role in a Good Life?
 And if so, what exactly is that role?

-In her former role as an Orientation & Mobility Specialist with Guide Dogs NSW/ACT, Anne Keep worked alongside many therapists.
-She noticed that some people enjoyed much better outcomes from their therapy sessions than others.
-The best results were achieved by therapists whose approach
+Presenter Anne Keep, who previously worked as an Orientation and Mobility Specialist with Guide Dogs NSW/ACT, worked alongside numerous therapists and noticed that some people enjoyed better outcomes from their therapy sessions than others.

-- could be integrated seamlessly into the person’s regular day
+- integrate therapy seamlessly into the young person’s daily routine,

-- recognised and incorporated the experiences and expertise of the individual and their support network.
+- recognise and utilise the knowledge and expertise of the child’s support network.

-In this presentation, Anne will use real-life examples to identify the critical elements of successful therapy.
-You’ll see how these elements are universal.
-They can be applied irrespective of the individual’s goals or support needs.
+In this presentation, Anne uses real-life examples to identify the critical elements of successful therapy.
+You will see how these elements are universal and can apply to individuals regardless of their goals or support needs.

-This will be a valuable session for families and anyone who works alongside therapists.
+This session will be valuable for families and anyone working alongside therapists.